3DOM-FBK/deep-image-matching/docs/getting_started.md

 In the GUI, you can define the same parameters that are available in the CLI.
 The GUI loads the available configurations from `config.py` `config.py` file located in `/src/deep_image_matching`.

+## From a Jupyter notebook

+If you want to use Deep_Image_Matching from a Jupyter notebook, you can check the examples in the `notebooks` folder.

 ## Basic configuration

 ### Local feature extractor and matcher

 The combination of local feature extractor and matcher to be used for the matching is is defined by the `--config` option in the CLI.

+Possible configurations are:

+- superpoint+lightglue
+- superpoint+lightglue_fast
+- superpoint+superglue
+- disk+lightglue
+- aliked+lightglue
+- orb+kornia_matcher (i.e., ORB (OpenCV) + Nearest Neighbor matcher)
+- sift+kornia_matcher (i.e., sift (OpenCV) + Nearest Neighbor matcher)
+- keynetaffnethardnet+kornia_matcher (i.e., keynetaffnethardnet (Kornia) + Nearest Neighbor matcher)
+- dedode+kornia_matcher (i.e., DeDoDe + Nearest Neighbor matcher)
+- loftr (detector-free matcher)
+- roma (detector-free matcher)

 All the available configurations are defined in the file `config.py` file located in `/src/deep_image_matching`.

-You can see all the available configuration by running:
+You can check them by running:

 ```bash
 python ./main.py --help